Opinion and Features

 You might have watched movies in IMAX several times, but did you know that IMAX is a Canadian invention?
 IMAX or Image Maximum was invented in 1967 by three Canadian experimental filmmakers who wanted to offer an immersive experience to the audience.

 The technology behind IMAX is what makes it so unique.
-IMAX cameras use 70mm film, which is much larger than traditional 35mm film used in most movies.
+IMAX movies use 70mm film cameras, which are much larger than the traditional 35mm film used in most movies.
 This allows for much greater detail and clarity in the images captured, making everything from landscapes to close-up shots of actors much more vivid and lifelike.

-IMAX theaters offer you an experience like no other and leave you in awe of the power of cinema.
+An IMAX theatre offers you an experience like no other, leaving you in awe of the power of cinema.

 Walkie-Talkie